evantayloryates/yabai-wiki-fork/Tips-and-tricks.md

 # to reset system defaults, delete the key instead
 # defaults delete com.apple.finder DisableAllAnimations
 ```

+### Fix spaces reordering automatically

+In System Preferences, navigate to Mission Control and uncheck the option "Automatically rearrange Spaces based on most recent use".

 ### Auto updating from HEAD via brew